Insurance Technologies: 13 Disruptive Ideas to Change Insurance Companies with Telematics, Blockchain, Machine Learning, and APIs

 - Expanding portfolio.
 The wide range of data records allows insurance carriers to cover very specific risks and work with new micro-segments.
 It also reconsiders the nature of incurrence products (e.g. bring them to a pay-per-use basis).

 - Insurers become more insulated from scams.
 APIs and mobile shorten the time it takes for fraud detection and makes the assessment process more rigorous.

 Final Word: Insurance App Ideas Worth Implementing

 The industry has a strong demand for technology talents and needs support or partnership in the innovative process.
 Mobile and ubiquitous automation have already become the reality of insurance.
 Here are the points to consider about enterprise mobility that we covered before.
 Insurance apps and agent management software makes claim handling and communication easier and smoothly for digital savvy clients.

-AI, IoT, Blockchain, API, wearables, and Telematics are emerging technology trends of the near future that should be taken into account to stay ahead of the competition.
+AI, IoT, Blockchain, API, wearables, and Telematics are emerging technology trends of the near future that should be taken into account to stay ahead of the competition and will definitely impact the future of insurance.
 New technology allows insurance carriers to build better customer experience and boost operational efficiency.

 - Wearables and Telematics track customer behavior, enable risk prevention, and open the path to new business models.

 - AI insurance solutions allow companies to offer personalized quotations for customers, integrate robo-advisors, and improve fraud detection.